MaheshMedia/javascript-react-interview-questions/Notes/lilTriangleProject.md

 # "We use async/await with a service layer, handle errors properly, and attach JWT in headers for secure API calls."

-On the frontend, we handle server calls using async/await with API service layers.

 We create a separate API service file where all HTTP calls are defined using axios or fetch.
-This keeps the code clean and reusable.

 We also handle:
 - Error handling using try-catch
 - Loading states for better UX
 - Token-based authentication by attaching JWT in headers
-- Retry or fallback for failed calls if needed

 On the backend, APIs are designed in a modular way using NestJS controllers and services, so each request flows through validation, guards, and business logic properly.